psaia/prompt-ai.vim/README.md

 # ⚡️ qc-ai - Configure you vim runtime with natural language.

-**qc-ai** is a super lightweight Neovim plugin that lets you configure your editor using natural language prompts like:
+**qc-ai** (short for _quick config_) is a super lightweight Neovim plugin that lets you configure your editor using natural language prompts like:

 ```vim
 :QC use a light theme and turn on line numbers